bvbohnen/X3_Customizer/Documentation.md

     Requires: L/x3story.obj

+    Incompatibilities: LU

-      Removes a restriction on the Valhalla, or whichever ship is at offset 211 in tships, for jumping to gates.
+      Removes a restriction on the Valhalla, or whichever ship is at offset 211 in tships, from jumping to gates.
 This should only be applied alongside another mod that either reduces the valhalla size, increases gate size, removes gate rings, or moves/removes the forward pylons, to avoid collision problems.

  * Disable_Asteroid_Respawn

     Requires: L/x3story.obj

+    Incompatibilities: LU

       Stops any newly destroyed asteroids from being set to respawn.
 This can be set temporarily when wishing to clear out some unwanted asteroids.
 It is not recommended to leave this transform applied long term.